GEOS-DEV/GEOS/src/docs/sphinx/tutorials/singlePhaseFlowInternalMesh/Tutorial.rst

 In this tutorial, we use a single-phase flow solver (see :ref:`SinglePhaseFlow`) from GEOSX to solve for pressure propagation on a simple discretized 10x10x10 cube mesh.
-A pressure source term will be set in the top-right corner block of the cube, and a sink pressure term will be set in the bottom-left corner block.
+A pressure source term will be set on one side of the cube, along a face, and a sink term will be set on the opposite face of the cube.

 **Objectives**